scottmwyant/TrigSolver/README.md

-# TrigSovler
+# triangle-sovler

-A library that solves angles and side lengths for a triangle.
+A package that solves angles and side lengths for a triangle.